Feedback and Complaints

 STAGE ONE: If you have feedback or a complaint

 If you have a complaint about any aspect of our work, you can contact the Little Museum of Dublin in writing or by telephone.
-In the first instance, your complaint will be dealt with by our Director of Development.
+In the first instance, your complaint will be dealt with by our Deputy Director.

 Please give as much information as you can and let us know how you would like us to respond to you, providing relevant contact details.